Steve973/pychub/README.md

 4. Build-time only: PyOxidizer allows scripted setup during packaging, not at install time.
 5. Partial cross-platform: PEX artifacts must match target platforms; wheel compatibility can limit this.
 6. Planned feature: pychubby currently supports pip-based installs only.
 Conda support is on the potential roadmap.
+7. When using Pex `--scie {eager,lazy}` which produces a native executable that includes Python.

 So the point isn’t that any of these are "best" or "wrong" tools.
 They’re all excellent for the jobs they were built for.
 Pychubby simply covers a different